tamoghna21/Unscented_KF_Sensor_Fusion/README.md

-# Unsceneted Kalman Filter for bicycle detection on the road
+# Unsceneted Kalman Filter for bicycle tracking on the road
 The objective of this project is to detect a bicyle travelling around a car.
 The car is fitted with Lidar and radar sensors.
 Noisy lidar and radar data measurements are avilable.
 An unsceneted Kalman Filter has been implemented for this purpose.